 Prerequisite(s): CSIS2020.
-(PT) Offered at Providence, Providence CE 4.5 Quarter Credit Hours
+(PT)

 CSIS2080 Database Design

 The use of fourth and fifth generation tools in database environments is becoming more prevalent.
 This course provides a foundation for that systems development effort by systematically examining the procedures and tools used in designing a database.
 This course emphasizes the relational model.
 Students study normal forms, decomposition, synthesis, semantic modeling, network and hierarchical models.
 All students complete out-ofclass assignments.